 If your interested in why this is the case , look at the media attention for straws and disposable cups, it's all barrier approach "You must not use a straw and most take a reusable cup with you" , see if you can find a single media outlet telling you about the plant based options, it's all barriers and no solutions.

-The other issue is the Plastic Tax , a great idea implemented badly , do you know we pay the tax and companies that insert 30% recycled plastics in their products don't.
+The other issue is the Plastic Tax , a great idea implemented badly , do you know we pay the tax and companies that insert 30% recycled plastics in their products don't, it has actually increased the amount of plastics in the UK.

 It's also worth pointing out the UK Government is actually thinking of banning or restricting a number of our products, it's a "we have a problem, let's throw the baby out with the bath water approach"